 - file a civil lawsuit against your employer within one year of the retaliation.

-Depending on the case, you may be able to recover back wages (plus interest) and be reinstated to your job.
+Depending on the case, you may be able to recover back wages and lost benefits (plus interest) and appropriate equitable relief, such as being reinstated to your job.

 Specifically, CEPA prohibits your employer from taking adverse actions against you for either: